frans-johansson/steam-recommender/docs/index.md

 Similarly to the ALS method, we generate recommendations for all users in `u_to_test` in order to evaluate the model.

 ## Evaluating results
 Evaluating our algorithms has been quite hard mainly because our data is unlabeled.
 We don't know if the user ends up liking the recommendations that are presented to them since our data comes from a snapshot in time.
 This makes it hard to evaluate the methods especially the content based ones.
 We had to rely on our gut feeling if the recommended games were games that the users would have liked.
 When the algorithms were used on our own profiles we feel like the resulting games were that we would have enjoyed playing.
 But we have no real way to test this without having user behavior.
 This would not be a problem for Valve since they can track user behavior over time.
 They have access to information like purchase history and whether or not the user leaves a review on the game or not.
 With this information they can evaluate and see if the games that are recommended end up being purchased or not.
-However the article “A Gentle Introduction to Recommender Systems with Implicit Feedback” mentioned earlier did propose a way to evaluate a collaborative filtering method which we used so for the ALS and SVD with GD algorithms.
+However previously mentioned article [“A Gentle Introduction to Recommender Systems with Implicit Feedback”][gentle introduction] mentioned earlier did propose a way to evaluate a collaborative filtering method which we used so for the ALS and SVD with GD algorithms.

 In most machine learning applications the model is tested on data that it has not seen before.
 This is usually done by creating a test set by separating a certain percent of the data from the training set.
 However this does not work with collaborative filtering since you need all of the user/item interactions to find a proper matrix factorization.
 Instead, what we did in order to evaluate the collaborative filtering methods a percentage of the user/item interactions in the model were masked resulting in a training and a testing set, see the figure below.